Halvor always wanted to be an engineer. Now he’s heading up a pioneering renewable energy project.

 “It is just so impressive what we have managed to do out here,” says Halvor Hoen Hersleth, as the wind almost blows him over.

 “The sea covers around 70 per cent of the earth’s surface and is an underutilised energy resource.
-Almost 80 per cent of the potential is in deep waters, which is ideal for Hywind,” says 29-year-old Halvor, who believes that Statoil's wind technology can produce clean energy on all the seas in the world in just a few years.
+Almost 80 per cent of the potential is in deep waters, which is ideal for Hywind,” says Halvor, who believes that Equinor's wind technology can produce clean energy on all the seas in the world in just a few years.

 Why floating wind power is the future